carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

  - **Smaller scales**.
 The classifier is not very good at detecting vehicles at far distances.
 Therefore it would be desirable to use a smaller scale (maybe a 32x32) window.
 This would however increase the computation time quite dramatically, given the high number of additional search windows to test.
+It should then be applied only to a very limited region of the image, around the horizon.

  - **Front vehicle tracking**.
 We observe in the video that oncoming vehicles in the adjacent lane are not detected at all.
 This is due to the fact that the